 Swedish retail giant H&M will open its first Adelaide store later this year.

-The four-storey shop will be the centrepiece of the $40 million redevelopment of Rundle Mall Plaza, the Advertiser reports.
+The shop will be the centrepiece of the $40 million redevelopment of Rundle Mall Plaza, the Advertiser reports.

 It’s been a long time coming.
 The hugely popular retailer already has a physical presence in New South Wales, Victoria, Western Australia and the Australian Capital Territory.
 There are eight stores in Sydney alone.

 The fast-fashion brand plans to open 390 stores globally this year, including one in Hobart.

 Rumours had previously swirled of an H&M opening in the soon-to-be expanded Burnside Village.
 There have also been whispers of international label Uniqlo joining the new shopping precinct.